YasithD/docs-ballerina-vscode-extension/en/docs/implement-the-code/data-mapper.md

 }
 ```

-## Creating the transformation function with Data Mapper
+## Creating the transformation function

 The Data Mapper allows you to visually map the input data structures to the expected output structure, generating the Ballerina code necessary for the transformation.